chdemko/py-arithmetic/README.rst

 Installation
 ------------

-Install *py-galactic-arithmetic* using the bash command
+Install *py-arithmetic* using the bash command

 .. code-block:: shell-session